lucchettan/Jarvis/README.md

 This app has been done in collaboration with my mate https://github.com/FlorentFrossard in SwiftUI because we are the iOS masters of the future.

 DOWNLOAD at .... : The appstore link is coming.
+But have a taste of what is coming! https://testflight.apple.com/join/vW2eLiee

 A Support for MacOS and WatchOS is in our mind.